It is a given that there will always be a spirited debate over which NFL Quarterbacks make the cut for the Top 10 Greatest Quarterbacks list.

 Dan Fouts was another stat machine.
 He led the Chargers to the AFC Championship game back-to-back in 1980 and 1981, but saw their championship dreams come to an end to the Raiders and Bengals respectively.

-While Fouts had some good playoff games, it was his bad ones that stuck out the most.
+While Fouts had some good playoff games, his bad ones stuck out the most.

-Fouts racked up some great regular season numbers and for four seasons, he was dominant.
+Fouts racked up some great regular season numbers, and he was dominant for four seasons.
 From 1979-1982, the Chargers had the most prolific offense and twice saw the two primary receivers and the tight end each rack up 1,000 yards in the same season.
 That was largely due to Fouts’ accuracy and strong arm.

 Y.A.
 Tittle is largely forgotten as it is now been just over 50 years since he played his last game.